RyXeleron/ExecStats/README.md

     - **Supports**: PC

 33. **Nezur**
-    - **Status**: Working.
+    - **Status**: Working, possibly detected.
-    - **Details**: Nezur is a free, AI-based aimbot similar to Aimmy but close-sourced.
-Some users have reported it may contain a virus.
-It has been proven that this is an older version of Aimmy.
-The owner seems to have a shady background.
+    - **Details**: Nezur is a freemium, recently turned from an AI Aimbot into a very nice external executor.
+Just like Solara it is level 3 and has almost the same UNC as well.
     - **Supports**: PC

 34. **Nexus Admin**